On the generalizability of artificial neural networks in spin models: Results and discussions

-These ANNs, which have only processed square-lattice Ising spin configurations during training, are also able to classify spin configurations of the 2-state Potts model on a triangular (Fig.~\ref{fig:full-tg-a}) or honeycomb (Fig.~\ref{fig:full-hc-a}) lattice, and finite-size scaling (Figs.~\ref{fig:fss-full-tg-a} and \ref{fig:fss-full-hc-a}) gives estimates of $T_x$ and $\nu_x$ that agree well with the known values (see Table~\ref{table:mc} for comparisons).
-The applicability of the ANNs to Ising spin configurations of both the square- and triangular-lattice has previously been noted as a consequence of the models belonging to the same universality class~\cite{pre2018Kim}, our results for the honeycomb-lattice corroborate this explanation.
+These ANNs, which have only processed square-lattice Ising spin configurations during training, are also able to classify spin configurations of the 2-state Potts model on a triangular (Fig.~\ref{fig:full-tg-a} in Appendix~\ref{app:fig}) or honeycomb (Fig.~\ref{fig:full-hc-a} in Appendix~\ref{app:fig}) lattice; and finite-size scaling (Figs.~\ref{fig:fss-full-tg-a} and \ref{fig:fss-full-hc-a} in Appendix~\ref{app:fig-fss}) gives estimates of $T'$ and $\nu'$ that agree well with the known values (see Table~\ref{table:mc} in Appendix~\ref{app:tab} for comparisons).
+The generalizability of ANNs trained with square-lattice Ising model spin configurations to spin configurations of its triangular-lattice counterpart has previously been noted as a consequence of the models belonging to the same universality class~\cite{pre2018Kim}, our results for the honeycomb lattice corroborate this explanation.